Posts Tagged ‘New Orleans Criminal Defense’

-Elizabeth B Carpenter Law is one of the premiers law firms for Drug Crime defense.
+Elizabeth B Carpenter Law is a premier law firm for Drug Crime defense.
 We have defended almost every type of Drug Crime imaginable in South Louisiana.
 If you are in need of a New Orleans drug crime attorney, contact our office today.

 Synthetic Drug 25I: A New Schedule I Drug

 State health officials, top lawmakers and law enforcement personnel announce steps they have taken to ban a dangerous new drug, 25i, making it illegal in Louisiana.

 This relatively new drug, 25i, also called Smiles or N-Bomb, has been added to the state’s Controlled Dangerous Substance Act, effective immediately.
 It is classified as a Controlled Dangerous Substance — Schedule I.